Earthquakes hit Türkiye and Syria

-There has been no major damage or injuries reported at or near our projects in Northeast Syria.
-However, the team is actively investigating opportunities to provide support to earthquake affected areas elsewhere in Syria.
+There was no major damage or injuries reported at or near our projects in Northeast Syria as a result of the recent earthquakes.
+However, the team is actively utilising any opportunities to provide support to earthquake affected areas elsewhere in Syria.

 What is Doctors Without Borders doing in Syria prior to the earthquakes?